jojaquix/abignumscalc/README.md

 test -> unit test

-run the server, listening in 80 and 8080 in other shell run bncl at moment it uses just one port (8080), to change edit in source code and do make again.
+run the server, listening in 80 and 8080 in other shell run bncl like this:

-bncl port 80|8080
+bncl port 80|8080 data_nums_full_path

+example:

+bncl 80 ../data_nums.txt